 Performing as part of an ensemble

-As well as rehearsing as a choir there will be many opportunities for other activities on camp such as making and playing percussion instruments, bushwalks at Baradine, sport, bonfires and skit nights.
+As well as rehearsing as a choir there will be many opportunities for other activities on camp such as making and playing percussion instruments, lantern making, creating visual art, dancing and connecting to country.
 There may also be opportunities to work with other artists in residence, as in past years, where the students were involved in painting and weaving the Gala concert backdrop and artworks used to decorate the performance spaces.
 In short, lots of intensely creative and fun times for all.

 The repertoire and skills learnt during the residency camps are put into practice at the annual Moorambilla Gala Concert in September.
-In 2017 this will take place in Dubbo at the Dubbo Regional Theatre.
-The boys travel from Baradine to Dubbo, and then perform in three concerts alongside some of Australia’s leading musicians and associate ensembles, including artists from Queensland Ballet, The Song Company and percussionists from Taikoz.
+In 2021 this will take place in Dubbo at the Dubbo Showground and Dubbo Regional Theatre.
+The boys sign-in at Dubbo Showground, and then perform in four concerts alongside some of Australia’s leading musicians and associate ensembles, including artists from Bangarra, The Song Company and percussionists from Taikoz.